biocore/scikit-bio-rfcs/active/003-seq-feature.md

 - How will intervals for a given feature be updated?
 - How exactly will slicing be handled?
 May want to be able to pass intervals/features into `__getitem__` within the `skbio.Sequence` class
 - How exactly should features be added to the interval_metadata?
+- What IntervalTree data structure should we stick with?

 ## Other use cases
 Getting interval trees is actually fairly crucial for metadata querying.
 Imagine if a user wants to query studies by a range of pH.